-☐ 1.0 unit of graduate level electives
+□ 1.0 unit of graduate level electives 1.0 unit (selected in consultation with a faculty advisor)

 Master of Arts in Education (Elementary and Middle School Education)

 This programs requires the completion of 4.0 units of coursework and a 1.0 unit thesis.
 Some students may be required to complete additional prerequisite courses.